fizt656/FutureZone/README.md

    - EXPLORE: Deeper exploration of chosen zones and iteration on methods and tools
    - CREATE: Development of a business idea based on experiences in DISCOVER and EXPLORE
 5. The bot can also discuss other TPZ opportunities like STEAM Deep Dives, Open Studio, and College and Career Pathways Bootcamps.
-It will be up to US to work together and train this with some materials/prompt as a team, looking forward to your partnership on that!

 ### Commands